John-Duria/Config-On-Prem---ADDS---Azure/README.md

         Click on "Virtual machines" in the left-hand menu.

     Add New Virtual Machine for Client:
-        Click "+ Add" to create a new virtual machine.
+        Click "+ Create" to create a new virtual machine.
         Use the same settings as for the Domain Controller VM, but choose the same Resource Group (MyResourceGroup) and Virtual Network (VNet) that was created earlier.
         Name the VM as Client-1.
         Follow the same steps to configure size, administrator account, networking, and other settings.